daostack/DAOstack-Hackers-Kit/starter-template/README.md

 - **contracts** - Your custom smart contracts should be located under here.
 You can use any Arc contract simply by importing it.
 For example `import "@daostack/arc/contracts/universalSchemes/UniversalScheme.sol"`
 - **migrations** - This is migration scripts folder.
 We are using @daostack/migration package for deploying new DAO, Custom Schemes and any Stand Alone contracts that might be required by the DAO.
 - **starter-app** - This folder is initialized with React App which uses `@daostack/client` library to interact with contracts and the subgraph.
 These will be your Dapp front-end files.
 In development environment we have a `webpack` server running which looks for the changes made in `starter-app/src` folder and compiles them into client side JS files.
 You can can find the starting file `App.js` which you can use for your project.
-- **subgraph** - This is based on graphprotocol and uses mappings defined in `src/mappings` to index the blockchain events and store them in a `postgres` database as Entities described by `graphQl` schema.
-The `subgraph` deploy script uses output of migrations in `data/migration.json` to get the contract addresses.
-You can find mappings for the base contracts here and can add more mappings and schema for your custom contracts
 -**data** - This folder contains the `testDaoSpec.json`, which is file used to specify details for the new DAO to be deployed, feel free to change it according to your project needs.
 It also contains an `example.env`, which has example environment variables set, copy this file to your project root i.e. `starter-template` folder as `.env` and edit the variables accordingly.
 Lastly, there is a `migration.json` file which will contain the output after running the migration

 ## How to customize your DAO?